gzeuner/zeus-charge-control/README.md

 Java 16 and above.

+## Change-Log

+Fixed: An unconfigured or incorrectly configured loading system caused the application not to start.

 ### Download Binary

 You can download the latest version of Zeus Charge Control from the following link: